alchy/-IPv4portscan2Gephi/README.md

 # IPv4portscan2Gephi
 simple TCP/CONNECT network scanner

-this network scanner perform TCP scan on networks listed in .xls file and streams scan result to Gephi for real-time visualisation.
+this network scanner script performs a simple TCP scan on networks listed in .xls file and streams scan result to Gephi for real-time visualisation.

 dependent on: https://github.com/totetmatt/GephiStreamer